 Covid-19 vaccine rollout

-If you’re in one of these first two groups and haven’t yet been contacted about getting the vaccine, get in touch with your GP or health care provider.
+If you’re in one of the nine priority groups and haven’t yet been contacted about getting the vaccine, get in touch with your GP or health care provider.
 You can also book one online at nhs.uk/coronavirusvaccine or call 119.

 When will PAs and unpaid carers get the vaccine?

 Up until now, if you use direct payments to hire your own PA/carers or use self-employed carers, when your PAs and carers can be vaccinated has been less clear.

 Some people have received letters from their councils, some have contacted their GPs, and many others say they have no idea if and when their carers can be vaccinated.

 On 30th December 2020, the Government qualified that frontline health and social care workers should be prioritised within their group if they are: